Skip to main content

 Overview

 Australia's export industry depends on government certification at every step.
-But the systems exporters used to manage that relationship were fragmented across multiple departments, each with its own login, its own forms and no shared view of status.
-For the 2,000+ businesses that rely on timely approvals, delays meant cargo sitting in port.
+But the systems exporters used were fragmented across departments — separate logins, separate forms, no shared view of status.
+For 2,000+ businesses relying on timely approvals, delays meant cargo sitting in port.

-A centralised platform was needed, but consolidating protected business data and replacing legacy systems introduced real security challenges.
-The core tension throughout this project was balancing security requirements with usability.
+A centralised platform was needed, but consolidating protected business data and replacing legacy systems introduced serious security constraints.
+The core tension throughout was balancing those constraints with usability.

 What we built

-The Export Service provides a single platform for exporters to manage documentation and regulatory obligations.
-Users can onboard, set communication preferences, verify business authorisations, manage staff permissions, update account details and track application status, streamlining previously fragmented workflows.
+The Export Service gives exporters a single place to manage documentation and regulatory obligations — onboarding, communication preferences, business verification, staff permissions, account details and application tracking — replacing workflows previously scattered across departments.

 Role

 I was design lead on a 16-person delivery team for three years, reporting to the Director of Digital Identity and Account.
-I owned the end-to-end design process, from early wireframes tested with exporters through to production specifications built within the Agriculture Design System.
+I owned the design process end-to-end — from wireframes tested with exporters through to production specifications built within the Agriculture Design System.

-I shaped the product roadmap through research.
-Usability findings directly influenced which features were prioritised across quarters.
-I worked with business analysts to map complex journeys, with content designers to translate regulatory language into plain English and with developers to resolve implementation gaps in the Azure B2C authentication layer.
+Research shaped the product roadmap — usability findings directly influenced which features were prioritised each quarter.
+I worked with business analysts to map complex journeys, content designers to translate regulatory language into plain English, and developers to resolve implementation gaps in the Azure B2C authentication layer.

 I delivered responsive, WCAG 2.1 conforming interfaces aligned to the Digital Service Standard and contributed new components back to the Agriculture Design System.